BlicBoy/BlicBoy/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Gonçalo Oliveira
 ========================================================================================================================================

 Hello, my name is Gonçalo and I'm a full stack developer.
 I started programming when I was 12 years old and haven't stopped since.
 I have a degree in creating applications for mobile devices (CTESP - AM).
-I currently work in the online gambling industry as a full stack developer.
+I currently work in the online gambling industry as a fullstack developer.

 * 🌍  I'm based in Portugal
 * ✉️  You can contact me at [g.silva.oliveira.2002@gmail.com](mailto:g.silva.oliveira.2002@gmail.com)